 The fair value of the Company's current assets and current liabilities, excluding the derivative liability, approximate their carrying values due to their short term nature.
-The carrying value of the Company's long-term liabilities and the derivative liability represents their fair value based on level 3 inputs, as further discussed in note 8.
+The carrying value of the Company's derivative liability is measured at fair value on a recurring basis based on level 3 inputs, as further discussed in note 8.
 The Company's goodwill and other intangible assets are measured at fair value on a non-recurring basis using level 3 inputs.